Pnin (novel): Publication history

 Pnin was originally written as a series of sketches, and Nabokov originally began writing Chapter 2 in January 1954, around the same time Lolita was being finalized.
 Sections of Pnin were first published, in installments, in The New Yorker in order to generate income while Nabokov was scouring the United States for a publisher willing to publish Lolita.
 It was soon expanded, revised, and published in book form.

 Nabokov's original version of Pnin, which he sent to Viking, consisted of ten chapters and ended with Pnin's untimely death from the heart problem he suffers at the beginning of the novel.
 However, editor Pascal Covici rejected the idea and Nabokov heavily revised the novel, then titling the work My Poor Pnin, before finally settling on the current title.
 According to Boyd, Pnin is Nabokov's response to Don Quixote, which he had read a year earlier.
 Nabokov lambasted Cervantes for his cruelty to Quixote, seeming to encourage the reader to be amused by the eponymous character's pain and humiliation.
-The title of the book, Boyd claims, lends even more credence to this theory, as it sounds like and nearly spells "pain".
+The title of the book, Boyd says, lends even more credence to this theory, as it sounds like and nearly spells "pain".